aparo/pyes/docs/guide/reference/query-dsl/script-filter.rst

+.. _es-guide-reference-query-dsl-script-filter:

 =============
 Script Filter
 =============

-A filter allowing to define :doc:`scripts <.//guide/refrence/modules/scripting.html>`  as filters.
+A filter allowing to define :ref:`scripts <es-guide-reference-query-dsl-guide-refrence-modules-scripting>`  as filters.
 For example:

 .. code-block:: js